Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method: Related Work

 \subsection{Long-tailed Effect}

 There have already been several datasets with long-tailed distributions that are commonly used in computer vision, such as ImageNet-LT, Places-LT Dataset \cite{liu2019large}, LVIS \cite{gupta2019lvis}, Long-tailed CIFAR-10 and CIFAR-100 \cite{zhou2020bbn,cao2019learning}.
 Most of these datasets are created manually by sampling from the large datasets, for example, ImageNet-LT and Places-LT are collected by sampling a subset following the Pareto distribution from ImageNet \cite{deng2009imagenet} and Places \cite{zhou2017places}, respectively.
-From these datasets, we observe that the long-tailed distribution has two characteristics, i.e. the data imbalance between different classes and the biased coverage of the data distribution caused by limited data \cite{chu2020feature}.
-This phenomenon brings a great challenge to the learning of the data-driven models, especially for FGVC in which the sample numbers of the tail classes are inherently small.
+In long-tailed distributions, the data imbalance between different classes and the biased coverage of the data distribution caused by limited data \cite{chu2020feature}.
+Especially for FGVC in which the sample numbers of the tail classes are inherently small.
 Note that for one category, all the samples of other categories including the background are regarded as negative.
 Hence, the rare categories can be easily overwhelmed by the majority categories during training and are inclined to be predicted as negatives \cite{tan2020equalization}.
-To alleviate this issue, the current researches mainly focus on the re-weighting strategy which assigns different weights to the losses of different instances to fully exploit the characteristics of the tail classes \cite{kang2019decoupling,cui2019class,khan2017cost,cao2019learning,khan2019striking,shu2019meta}.
+To alleviate this issue, the current researches mainly focus on the re-weighting strategy which assigns different weights to the losses of different instances to fully exploit the characteristics of the tail classes \cite{cui2019class,shu2019meta}.